joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 ### Test Azure Virtual Machine Start/Stop

+Now that the scripts have been created, open the WebJEA webpage.

 ### Additional Notes

 * There is room for improvement around error checking, doing more with the scripts, such as sending an email when it's triggered etc to remind the server to be powered off.